-1.1.1.1 Prior to passing an amendment to the zoning by-law, the Township will have regard to the following:

-The proposed extractive operation will generally be restricted to areas that can be effectively screened from public view in order to preserve the scenic beauty and the rural nature of the environment or that can be effectively screened by berms and/or other landscaping measures from adjoining residential uses or adjacent public roads.

-In order to prevent the scattering of a number of small operations throughout the rural area, sufficient lands for an extractive operation must be zoned to enable the extraction of material to practically continue for a reasonable length of time under normal economic conditions.

-Council may require the submission of studies paid for by the applicant and prepared by qualified professionals addressing:

-The preservation of the character of the environment;

-The availability of the natural environment for the enjoyment of the public;

-The need for restricting excessively large total pit or quarry output in the locality;

-The traffic density on local roads;

-Any possible effect on the water table or surface drainage pattern;

-The nature and location of other land uses that could be affected by the pit or quarry operation; and

-The character, location and size of nearby communities.
+- 4.8.5.1 Prior to passing an amendment to the zoning by-law, the Township will have regard to the following: - a.
+The proposed extractive operation will generally be restricted to areas that can be effectively screened from public view in order to preserve the scenic beauty and the rural nature of the environment or that can be effectively screened by berms and/or other landscaping measures from adjoining residential uses or adjacent public roads. - b.
+In order to prevent the scattering of a number of small operations throughout the rural area, sufficient lands for an extractive operation must be zoned to enable the extraction of material to practically continue for a reasonable length of time under normal economic conditions. - c.
+Council may require the submission of studies paid for by the applicant and prepared by qualified professionals addressing: - The preservation of the character of the environment; - The availability of the natural environment for the enjoyment of the public; - The need for restricting excessively large total pit or quarry output in the locality; - The traffic density on local roads; - Any possible effect on the water table or surface drainage pattern; - The nature and location of other land uses that could be affected by the pit or quarry operation; and - The character, location and size of nearby communities.

-Simcoe Mod 42 passing an amendment to the zoning by-law, the Township shall require a submission of a site plan and rehabilitation plan in accordance with the Aggregate Resources Act.

-- 1.1.1.2 The Township may also require the submission of a landscaping plan prepared by a qualified professional to the satisfaction of the Township.
+- 4.8.5.2 Prior to passing an amendment to the zoning by-law, the Township shall require a submission of a site plan and rehabilitation plan in accordance with the Aggregate Resources Act. - 4.8.5.3 The Township may also require the submission of a landscaping plan prepared by a qualified professional to the satisfaction of the Township.
 Such a plan may include a seeded earthen berm, constructed on the subject property adjoining a residential use or parallel to the adjacent road with appropriate plantings located on it if required.
 The berm shall be of sufficient height to effectively screen the pit or quarry operation from the adjacent land uses or passing public.
 It shall be constructed prior to the operation commencing.
 The Township may give consideration to alternative screening solutions if they provide more effective screening of the site.
-The screening may be required to be in place prior to the operation commencing and must provide an immediate screen of the operation if the Township feels it is warranted. - 1.1.1.3 The rehabilitation plan is to indicate phasing.
+The screening may be required to be in place prior to the operation commencing and must provide an immediate screen of the operation if the Township feels it is warranted.

+4.8.5.4 The rehabilitation plan is to indicate phasing.
 The rehabilitation of each phase is to be undertaken as soon as possible.
-Subsequent extractive phases of similar material shall not be commenced if rehabilitation efforts have not kept pace with the extractive operation. - 1.1.2 Distance Separations - 1.1.2.1 Distance setbacks for extracting, including wayside pits, blasting or the site of a processing plant shall be in accordance with the Aggregate Resources Act. - 1.1.2.2 Existing aggregate operations shall be protected from encroachment within their areas of influence by incompatible land uses.
-New development proposals occurring in proximity to licensed extraction areas shall be evaluated by the Township in terms of potential incompatibilities and addressed in consultation with the Ministry of Environment and Energy and the Ministry of Natural Resources. - 1.1.3 Development Agreement Requirements - 1.1.3.1 An applicant who intends to operate an extractive operation is required to enter into a development agreement with the Township.
-This agreement shall be entered into prior to Council passing the zoning by-law.
-Among other matters, such agreement shall include the following:
+Subsequent extractive phases of similar material shall not be commenced if rehabilitation efforts have not kept pace with the extractive operation.